Open-Archypelago/Archypelago/building-blocks/problem-statement/Architecture-Challenge.md

 1. Introduction

-    - We are here to discuss [the challenge]
+    - We are here to discuss [the challenge], we aim to
-    - The purpose of this workshop is to
       - Clearly define the problem​
       - Understand what successful resolution looks like​
       - Identify the key stakeholders who must commit to delivering success​
-      - Determine the of enterprise architecture
+      - Determine the role of enterprise architecture

-2. Quick personal introductions if everyone does not know each other
+2. Quick personal introductions if necessary

-    - name
-    - 2 words describing what you do
+    - name and 2 words describing what you do

 4. The challenge

-    - [challenge owner] will now set the scene for the workshop by briefly describing the challenge*
+    - [challenge owner] will now set the scene for the workshop by briefly describing the challenge
-    - The challenge that we see is [challenge description]*
-    - We don't have strong evidence but the impact that we see anecdotally is [examples]*

 ---